SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### Spawning trackers

-The latest SlimeVR server will automatically assign which SteamVR tracker locations should be used depending on where your SlimeVR trackers are assigned to, which saves the need for deciding which locations needd to be toggled on.
-However, you can disable this and toggle them manually if you wish to do so
+The latest SlimeVR server will automatically assign which SteamVR tracker locations should be used depending on where your SlimeVR trackers are assigned to, which saves the need for deciding which locations need to be toggled on.
+However, you can disable this and toggle them manually if you wish to do so.

 If you decide to manually decide which SteamVR trackers to spawn, you can toggle them in the SteamVR section using the following suggestions: